The Best of Broadway

 The Best of Broadway is a 60-minute live television anthology series that aired on CBS Television on Wednesdays at 10 p.m.
 Eastern Standard Time from September 15, 1954, to May 4, 1955, for a total of nine episodes.
 Each show was broadcast live in color from New York City, was an adaptation of a famous Broadway play, and included commercials for Westinghouse featuring Betty Furness.
 Using a "giant new studio," plays were presented in front of a studio audience, which contributed a Broadway-like element.

+Production

 This series ran every fourth week, with Pabst Blue Ribbon Bouts being aired the other three weeks.

 The series originated from CBS Television Studio 72 at WCBS-TV.
 Martin Manulis was the initial producer, and Paul Nickell was the director.
 David Brookman was in charge of the music.
 In February 1955, Felix Jackson became the producer when Manulis began producing Climax!.

 Episodes

+Critical response

+A review of "The Show-Off" in the trade publication Variety said that the episode was "pretty feeble stuff" but that Gleason's performance kept it from being "a trying experience, indeed."